What is the situation at Singleton?

 Our commitment to you

-We will work to ensure you are kept up to date on the situation and investigations.
+We will work to keep you up to date on investigations.